shu251/qiime2-2024/README.md

 # QIIME2 protocol

-The below tutorial is meant to be a beginning primer for using QIIME2 on an HPC.
+The below tutorial is meant to be a primer for using QIIME2 on an HPC.
 This was written for training purposes and often refers to the HPRC system we use at TAMU.

 Example data uses 18S rRNA gene sequences, but any amplicon sequences can be used.
 Refer to the QIIME2 documentation for more information.